1.3.2.1 Local User auth

 Authorization

-Local users are granted access to teams via fly set-team
+Local users are granted access to teams via fly set-team, using the --local-user flag:

 $ fly set-team -n my-team \